-1. The nationwide class action lawsuit, Bondy v.
-Sullivan, involved Austrian social insurance payments based, in whole or in part, on wage credits under Paragraphs 500-506 of the Austrian General Social Insurance Act, which grant credits to person who suffered a loss (imprisoned, unemployed, forced to flee Austria from March 1933 to May 1945 for political, religious or ethnic reasons).

-- 1. Credits authorized under paragraphs 500-506 of the Austrian General Social Insurance Act are excluded as income. - 2.
+- A. These payments are defined as follows: - 1.
+The nationwide class action lawsuit, Bondy v.
+Sullivan, involved Austrian social insurance payments based, in whole or in part, on wage credits under Paragraphs 500-506 of the Austrian General Social Insurance Act, which grant credits to person who suffered a loss (imprisoned, unemployed, forced to flee Austria from March 1933 to May 1945 for political, religious or ethnic reasons). - B. These payments are treated as follows: - 1.
+Credits authorized under paragraphs 500-506 of the Austrian General Social Insurance Act are excluded as income. - 2.
 Effective July 2004, interest earned on excluded Austrian social insurance payments retained is excluded from income. - 3.
 Austrian social insurance payments not based on Paragraphs 500-506 are counted as income.